 Some of our decor is made up of thrift finds, some is made up of just inexpensive little touches from repurposed items, but all of it is super easy to do.

-So just in case you want some budget-friendly Christmas decorating ideas for this season or next year, here they are…
+So just in case you want some cheap Christmas decoration ideas for this season or next year, here are 36 to get you started.

 I discovered that jingle bells can become place card holders totally by accident, but it works!

 You can find free public domain images all over the internet (basically antique prints that don’t have a copyright).
-I change this wall for every season, but these winter prints are my favorites to leave up until February.
+You can get this snow cabin printable art here.

-I love how ribbon can create a whole knew look on your existing decor for just the price of 2-3 spools.
-This blackwatch tartan plaid is my new fave.
+I love how ribbon can create a whole new look on your existing decor for just the price of 2-3 spools.
+This blackwatch tartan plaid is my fave.

-If you have any leftover ribbon scraps from wrapping presents, this one is so easy to do.
+If you have any leftover garland remnants, this one is so easy to do.

 These fairy lights are my favorite because they’re battery powered, can be set to a timer, and work in so many different places- on miniature Christmas trees, woven into garland, or like in our kitchen, underneath a cake dome or an old thrifted clock dome.

 I bought these ice skates in the middle of summer in the sporting goods section of the thrift store, but I knew they’d eventually make a great Christmas decoration.
-I’m painting a pair of skis right now too that will look super cute once I get them finished.
+It pays to look for Christmas finds in the off-season.

-I printed this little calendar this year to stick on a votive candle I had, and it’s a great, simple way to countdown until the big day.
-And it’s as cheap as printing 1 sheet of paper from your own computer.
+I printed this little calendar on card stock to stick on a votive candle I had, and it’s a great, simple way to countdown until the big day.
+It’s as cheap as printing 1 sheet of paper from your own computer.

-Pick up discarded trimmings from Christmas tree lots to use on tabletops and mantels or make fresh garland.
+Pick up discarded trimmings from Christmas tree lots to use on tabletops and mantels or make fresh DIY holiday garland.
+Attach them to your banisters with pipe cleaners and ribbon.
 And if you want to keep it looking fresh, you can spritz it all with some Wilt Pruf.